fluree/docs.flur.ee/src/content/0.15.0/guides/intro/fluree.md

 Rather than storing a copy of the entire ledger in each block, every block contains only flakes, or facts about entities, that are different as of that block.

 ### Collections and Predicates
-A [collection](/docs/schema/collections) is analogous to a relational ledger table.
+A [collection](/docs/schema/collections) is analogous to a relational database table.
 Every time you want a new type of item in your ledger, you would create a new collection.
 For example, collections in your ledger might be person, company, and city.

 Every collection has [predicates](/docs/schema/predicates).
 Predicates are analogous to relational ledger columns.
 The features of a collection are its predicates.
 For example, the person collection might have the following predicates: person/firstName, person/lastName, and person/age.